riadath/Java-Unit-Testing-Automated-/README.md

   chmod +x script.sh
   ```

 - The Main.java and MainTest.java file should be self contained and should not import any other classes from other files.
-This is to ensure that the script works correctly.
+This is to ensure that the script works correctly.If you do need to use a class from your main code in the MainTest.java you can declare them as public static class and access them directly through the `Main` class.
+For example, if the `MainTest.java` class needs to use a class defined in `Main.java` you can declare the class in `Main.java` as `public static class ClassName` and access it in `MainTest.java` as `Main.ClassName`.

 ## Requirements
 Before running the scripts, ensure the following dependencies are installed: